There are rumors and e-mails going around about

 or improper blending of fragrance and wax will cause the flame to

-beeswax.
-Proper measuring is a must, any book on candle making gives
+or beeswax.
+Proper measuring is a must, any book on candle making

-the ratio of fragrance to wax and also warns of using too much.
-When
+gives the ratio of fragrance to wax and also warns of using too

-the fragrance is added to the melted wax, it must be stirred well
+much.
+When the fragrance is added to the melted wax, it must be

-to incorporate thoroughly.
-When you stir gel wax before pouring then
+stirred well to incorporate thoroughly.
+When you stir gel wax before

-the resulting candle has a lot of bubbles.
-To avoid this, some do
+pouring then the resulting candle has a lot of bubbles.
+To avoid

-not stir well enough, leaving pockets of fragrance trapped in the
+this, some do not stir well enough, leaving pockets of fragrance

 I carefully measure the exact amount of essential

-oils added to every batch of our candles and stir thoroughly before
+oils added to every batch of candles and stir thoroughly before

 pouring.
 I make an extra candle out of every batch